AaltoUrbanWater/GisToSWMM5/README.md

 - *inp2gis.py* extracts subcatchment polygons and routing between subcatchments from a SWMM input file (\*.inp).
 The tool saves the subcatchments as a polygon shapefile and the routing between the subcatchment polygon centroids as a line shapefile.
 - *asc2shp.py* converts ARC/INFO ASCII GRID (.asc) raster file to polygon shapefile.
 - *adap2gis.sh* creates a shapefile of adaptive sub-catchments with subcatchment attributes using the *asc2shp.py* tool and information from "[PATH TO OUTPUT BASE FILENAME]\_subcatchments.asc" and "[PATH TO OUTPUT BASE FILENAME]\_subcatchments_attr.wkt" files.
+Note that for large catchments this may be very slow operation and the same result is probably achieved quicker by doing the corresponding operations manually in GIS-software.

 The utility tools are written in python 3.\* and bash.
 They have been tested on Ubuntu Linux 16.04 LTS.
 The python scripts use the following non-standard libraries:
 - osgeo (asc2shp.py)